 Orlistat has been proven successful for weight loss in numerous medical trials, as is required for FDA approval.

 A clinical trial published in the Journal of the Academy of Nutrition and Dietetics tested orlistat for weight loss in a population of overweight U.S. soldiers.
-The study participants used 60 milligrams (mg) capsules of orlistat (which is the same dosage as contained in Alli) three times daily, totalling a 180 mg dose per day.
+The study participants used 60 milligram (mg) capsules of orlistat (which is the same dosage as contained in Alli) three times daily, totalling a 180 mg dose per day.

 A separate clinical trial on orlistat, published in 2012, reported more impressive results.
 This study included both overweight and obese patients who took orlistat 60 mg capsules three times daily for 24 weeks along with diet and exercise counseling.
 The patients using orlistat lost 15.7% of visceral fat (fat around organs) compared to visceral fat loss of 9.4% for patients taking placebo pills.